 Most people just pay a day visit to Oxford, but after having lived there for almost 2 years, I can safely say a 48-hour trip is more than worth it to discover its classical and modern artistic, gastronomical and cultural highlights.

-Oxford Itinerary: Day 1
+Weekend in Oxford Itinerary: Day 1

 Climb Carfax Tower in Cornmarket Street